tomasztaw/chuck-norris-jokes/README.md

 ## Project Description

 This project is a simple web application that allows users to browse Chuck Norris jokes.
 Users can choose between displaying a random joke or selecting a specific category.
+The application connects "underneath" to [chucknorris.io](https://api.chucknorris.io/) and displays the joke.
+Then another API SpeechSynthesisUtterance gives us the ability to read it by machine.

 ## Technologies Used